 Overview

-VidNavigator is the ultimate video to text solution for extracting unlimited subtitles / captions from online videos, giving you all the essential information at your fingertips!
+VidNavigator is the ultimate video to text solution for extracting subtitles and captions from online videos, giving you all the essential information at your fingertips!
 Need full transcripts, timestamps, or video metadata?
 We’ve got it all.
-This JSON output is presented in both JSON, ready for instant integration into AI-powered application.
-One of the core features of VidNavigator is its ability to extract accurate, timestamped transcripts from a wide range of supported online video platforms.
-This guide will walk you through the process of retrieving a transcript using our SDKs.
+The JSON output is ready for instant integration into AI-powered applications.

 Prerequisites